Digibillcipher/UkagakaTime/README.md

 **The Wretched Scientist v1.1.3 Update**

-* Old shell now included, although some things will be unavailable or strange looking while using<br>
+* Old shell now included, although some things will be unavailable or strange looking while using
-(I recommend you flip him around in shell scaling while using it)
 * Most actions can be preformed without causing wilson to wake up or stop sitting/writing
 * Added specific reactions to needle shells
 * More complicated relationship system